brennier/quicktex/README.md

 Before anything else, here's a real-time demonstration of what QuickTex can do:
 <img src="http://brennier.com/static/pictures_original/vim_latex_plugin.gif">

 Basically, QuickTex allows you to set keywords which activate arbitrary Vim code whenever they are typed in insert mode.
-The expansions are filetype specifc and are triggered by pressing space.
-In most respects, you can think of it like a much improved version of Vim abbreviations.
+The expansions are filetype specific and are triggered by pressing space.
+In most respects, you can think of it like a much-improved version of Vim abbreviations.

 ## How is QuickTex different from UltiSnips or Vim abbreviations?